Texas Biomed Discovery & Learning Initiative

 • Texas Biomed Summer Scholars Program (infectious disease research)

-• SNPRC Summer Internship Program (veterinary research and primate behavior and care)
+• SNPRC Summer Internship Program (research involving non-human primates, veterinary research, and primate care)

 • Texas Biomed Summer Administration Internship (administrative support of research)